JKJ-FMC/findmyclique/README.md

 # Find My Clique

-Find My Clique is an fullstack events-driven social app, where a user can attend events in their city and meet new people.
+Find My Clique is a fullstack events-driven social app, where a user can attend events in their city and meet new people.

 Developers: Jennifer Lu, Jordan Blackwell, and Kenny Zammito